 Excessive alcohol use has many negative effects on an alcoholic, including physical, psychological, and behavioral symptoms.
-Probably the most obvious sign that a person is an alcoholic is the alcoholic’s changes on the face that often occur after prolonged alcohol misuse.
+Probably the most obvious signs of an alcoholic are the alcoholic’s changes on the face that often occur after prolonged alcohol misuse.

-In this article, Avenues Recovery, leading alcohol and drug rehab specialists, expounds on the different alcoholic face changes that may indicate that someone is addicted to alcohol.
+In this article, Avenues Recovery, leading alcohol and drug rehab specialists, expounds on the different alcoholism face changes that may indicate that someone is addicted to alcohol.
 You’ll also learn how to spot an alcoholic face.
 It’s important to mention that although the symptoms may be an indication that a person is an alcoholic, it is in no way definitive.
 Refrain from making accusations or confronting anyone before you have confirmed in a gentle way that the person is actually using alcohol.

 6 Signs to Spot an Alcoholic Face